People of the Rainforest

 April 1, 2019

-Tropical rainforests have long been home to Indigenous peoples who have shaped civilizations and cultures based on the environment in which they live.
-Great civilizations like the Mayas, Incas, and Aztecs developed complex societies and made important and lasting contributions to science.
+Tropical rainforests have long been home to Indigenous peoples, who have developed civilizations and cultures intricately connected to their environment.
+Great civilizations such as the Maya, Inca, and Aztec built complex societies and made enduring contributions to science.

 African Forest Peoples

-2019 note: for this section, references to "African forest peoples" generally refers to the traditional practices and way of life for a subset forest-dependent people who live in tropical forests, rather than farming communities (typically Bantu or Sudanic in ethnicity) that live in villages in forests.
-It's important to recognize that the context of these communities has been changing rapidly over the past 20 years due to a variety of factors.
+2019 note: In this section, references to "African forest peoples" generally describe the traditional practices and way of life of certain forest-dependent communities living in tropical forests, distinct from farming communities (typically Bantu or Sudanic in ethnicity) residing in villages.
+However, the context of these communities has been rapidly evolving over the past 20 years due to various social, economic, and environmental factors.

-Today the African rainforest is home to some of the most celebrated traditional tribal peoples, the so-called "Pygmies" of the Ituri forest in northern Congo.
-The tallest of these people, known as the Mbuti, rarely exceed five feet (1.5 m).
-Besides the Mbuti, there are three other major rainforest peoples of Africa: the Aka (Central African Republic and northern Congo), the Baka or BaAka (southern Cameroon), and the Twa (central Congo river basin).
-Together, as of 2000, these groups accounted for some 130,000 to 170,000 forest dwellers distributed over a large area of forest, resulting in a low population density.
+Today, the African rainforest is home to several Indigenous and traditional forest communities, including the Mbuti of the Ituri forest in northern Congo.
+The Mbuti, who are among the shorter-statured peoples of the region, typically do not exceed five feet (1.5 m) in height.
+In addition to the Mbuti, other major rainforest communities include the Aka (Central African Republic and northern Congo), the Baka or BaAka (southern Cameroon), and the Twa (central Congo River Basin).
+As of 2000, these groups collectively numbered between 130,000 and 170,000 people, spread across vast forested areas, resulting in low population densities.

-The BaAka are perhaps the best known net hunters.
-BaAka men arrange the into a semi-circle to form a wall, up to one kilometer in length.
-BaAka women flush game into the nets where the men use spears to kill the animals.
+The BaAka are particularly known for their communal net-hunting techniques.
+BaAka men arrange nets into a semi-circle, forming a barrier up to one kilometer in length, while women drive game into the nets.
+The men then use spears to dispatch the animals.

-While African forest peoples have generally lived within the carrying capacity of the local ecosystem, the increasing commercialization of the bushmeat trade is altering the sustainability of hunting practices.
-Bushmeat demand is surging in villages, urban centers, and even overseas markets.
-African forest peoples are sometimes hired as trackers for elephant poachers or commercial hunters for mining and logging camps.
+Although African forest peoples have historically maintained sustainable hunting practices, the increasing commercialization of the bushmeat trade has disrupted traditional norms.
+Rising demand in urban centers and international markets has led to overhunting.
+In some cases, forest peoples are recruited as guides for elephant poachers or as commercial hunters for mining and logging camps.

 Orang asli settlement in the Malaysian rainforest.
 (Photo by R. Butler)